amattu2/better-vinwiki/README.md

 - Vehicle diagnostic scan histories, VIN decoding, recall information, and more
 - Enhanced bio and post content w/support for OBD-ii Codes, `@mentions`, `#VIN`, and more
+- Powerful list managment with bulk importing and exporting

 > **Note**: This application uses the native vinwiki.com API,
 > but is not affiliated with VINwiki.com in any way.